sarztw265/sarztw265/Tips/Install Prometheus Server on CentOS 7 RHEL 7.md

 systemctl status prometheus
 ```

-Finish installing Prometheus, please check firewall of the server and connect to `http://localhost:9090` to see if Prometheus work well.
+Finished installing Prometheus, please check firewall of the server and connect to `http://localhost:9090` to see if Prometheus works well.

 ### node_exporter